JeffNeff/Supercharge-Your-Web3-App-with-Firefly-and-Triggermesh/README.md

 	}
   }'
 ```
+Above we just create a new subscription, `app1`, with a "catch-all" filter.

-Now that the subscription is in place.. we can begin consuming messages at any point.
+Now that the subscription is in place.. we can begin consuming messages from it.

+One way we can do this is with the `websocat` cli (but any ws client will work).

 ```bash
 websocat "ws://127.0.0.1:5000/ws?namespace=default&name=app1&autoack=true"